The Sister: The extraordinary story of Kim Yo Jong, the most powerful woman in North Korea: Myth-building of a semi-divine dynasty

 The Sister shines a light on the "bold and blatant falsehoods" upon which three generations of the ruling Kim family have built a set of myths to make them semi-divine in the eyes of the populace.
 That includes hiding "dark secrets" from the populace that would otherwise tarnish the propaganda image of the Kims, upon which the survival of the regime depends.

 The regime bans religion and persecutes any known practitioners.
 However, Kim Il Sung's parents were Christian (and her mother a deaconess).
 North Korea relegates to the lowest class in the regime's caste system any families with links to Japan, as they are deemed disloyal.
 However, Kim Jong Un's and Yo Jong's mother Ko Yong Hui was born in Japan.
 The regime punishes any family who had a member leave the country without permission.
 However, Kim Jong Un's own aunt defected to the United States in 1998.
 The book also notes how the Kims live a rich lifestyle that is infamous internationally but also kept hidden to their own people.

 These would be unremarkable in other parts of the world, but in North Korea they make entire families guilty by association.
 The regime deprives them of access to resources and life opportunities, and may even send them to a gulag for hard labor.

 Kim Yo Jong's rise to prominence

 The Sister charts Kim Yo Jong's own life in the context of her country's and family's history.
 Her first public appearance was in 2011, but she remained mostly unknown.
-She was first mentioned by name in the North Korean media in 2014 but remained a largely background figure.
+She was first mentioned by name in the North Korean media in 2014 but remained a largely background figure, and even as she rose to greater prominence, North Korean state media had not officially identified her as Kim Jong Un's sister as of the book's publication.
 She gained public notoriety in 2018 by leading her country's delegation at the Winter Olympics in Pyeongchang, South Korea.
 From then on and until 2023 (the book's publication) Lee chronicles in detail all her public appearances: the inter-Korean summits of April 2018, May 2018, September 2018, and the North Korea–United States summits of 2018 in Singapore, and 2019 in Hannoi.